techytim-tech/Linux-Scripts/README.md

 Eyefest is a beautiful, fast, and intelligent terminal-based wallpaper manager for Linux that works perfectly on **KDE Plasma** (using native tools) and falls back gracefully to **feh** on all other desktops.

+> ⚠️ **Note**: Eyefest is currently in **alpha** stage and may not work reliably on all systems.
+Use with caution and check the documentation for known issues.

 **Quick Features:**
 - ✨ Native KDE Plasma support (`plasma-apply-wallpaperimage`)
 - 🎨 Perfect feh fallback everywhere else